ea-tel/detel-book/_chapters/chapters/methodologies/Qualitative Research in Technology-Enhanced Learning.md

 ## **Which is the ‘best’ CAQDAS package?**

-Lewins and Silver(2008) recognised that while this is the most frequently asked question, it is impossible to be answered.
+Lewins and Silver(2008) recognized that while this is the most frequently asked question, it is impossible to be answered.
 They highlight that all software have tools in common but also their own distinctive features.
 Currently CAQDAS software development is at an expansion stage, with a number of packages competing for the highly lucrative dominant position.
 Table 2 displays the most frequently mentioned software in the literature.

 <br>
 ![NVivo logo](/detel-book/assets/images/NVivo-Logo.png)